NHS ‘busier than ever’ heading into winter as flu cases soar

 Leading nurses said there is a “barely a spare bed in the NHS” as they highlighted how staff and patients are “desperately worried” about the coming weeks and months.

-It comes as a record number of people are occupying hospital beds for this time of year due to a variety of illness and injury.
+It comes as a record number of people are occupying hospital beds for this time of year because of a variety of illnesses and injuries.

 People who are eligible for a free flu jab have been urged to take up the offer “as soon as possible” as hospital admissions for flu rose to a three-year high for this time of year.